-Don't be discouraged if you have day where you don't make as many right choices.
+Don't be discouraged if you have a day where you don't make as many right choices.
 The more often you make a good food choice, the sooner it will become your new normal.
 It's a journey.
 Just keep walking.

-#JERF Just Eat Real Food If it grew from the ground, flew through the air, swam in the ocean or river or fell from a tree, it's real food.
+#JERF Just Eat Real Food If it grew from the ground, flew through the air, swam in the ocean or river, or fell from a tree, it's real food.

 EAT THE RAINBOW Add fresh fruits and vegetables to your day, including green, leafy vegetables.
-Smoothies are a great way to get fresh fruits, leafy greens and even healthy fat like avocado in without having to prepare and eat them individually.
+Smoothies are a great way to get fresh fruits, leafy greens, and even healthy fat like avocado in without having to prepare and eat them individually.
 One healthy smoothie adds a powerful tug on the rope.
 Here are some smoothie ideas.

 Eat plenty of protein throughout the day, not at just one big meal.
-Grass-fed meat, free-range poultry and wild-caught fish are best.
-If you fry your meat, use a healthy oil like lard, tallow or grapeseed oil.
+Grass-fed meat, free-range poultry, and wild-caught fish are best.
+If you fry your meat, use a healthy oil like lard, tallow, or grapeseed oil.

-Eat a big breakfast, a moderate lunch and a small dinner.
-Eating your largest meal in the morning, gives you more time to use the calories.
+Eat a big breakfast, a moderate lunch, and a small dinner.
+Eating your largest meal in the morning gives you more time to use the calories.

 Ameling, J. (n.d.).
 Food.
 Retrieved May 9, 2020, from https://trinityschool.instructure.com/courses/472/pages/week-3-lecture-2-food